PopGen Vienna (hybrid) seminars

 Vetmeduni Vienna

-Typically Lecture Hall B (building FA, ground floor), but note exceptions marked with an asterisk under the title
+Typically Lecture Hall A (building FA, ground floor), but note exceptions marked with an asterisk under the title

 How to find the lecture hall: campus map